What are AIDS-related cancers?

 Having HIV or AIDS raises your risk for AIDS-related cancers.
 In fact, Kaposi sarcoma is rare in people who don’t have HIV.

-AIDS is linked to a higher risk for certain types of cancer.
-But AIDS-related cancers have become less common.
-This is likely because people in the U.S. are getting antiretroviral or anti-AIDS medicines.
+But AIDS-related cancers are becoming less common.
+This is likely because people in the U.S. are getting antiretroviral therapy or anti-AIDS medicines.
+These allow the immune system to fight the viruses that cause many of these cancers.

 What are the symptoms of AIDS-related cancers?